Certificates of quality

 matching grove along its edge.

-Twist - Warping in lumber where the ends
+Twist - Warping in lumber where ends

 twist in opposite directions.